Can You Be Allergic to Cold Weather? Understanding Cold Panniculitis

 Understanding seasonal patterns and preparing appropriately for weather changes can significantly reduce the risk of developing cold panniculitis.
 This is particularly relevant given the UK's tendency for sudden temperature drops and prolonged damp, cold periods.

-Allergy testing can help differentiate between true cold urticaria and other cold-induced conditions, whilst blood testing may identify underlying factors affecting skin resilience and inflammatory responses.
+cold urticaria can help differentiate between true cold urticaria and other cold-induced conditions, whilst winter cold urticaria hives may identify underlying factors affecting skin resilience and inflammatory responses.

 Frequently Asked Questions